 “One of the questions we have for the Boy Scouts is, if the policy (on child abuse prevention) is so good, why is still happening?”
 Clark said.
 “We don’t, for example, see a Catholic priest being arrested once a week, once a month, anymore.”

-The public release of the Scouts' 1,247 "ineligible volunteer files" from 1965 to 1985 does not identify the boy victims and witnesses.
+The public release of the Scouts’$2 1,247 “ineligible volunteer files” from 1965 to 1985 will not contain the identities of the boy victims and witnesses.
 The national files are being distributed with the approval of the Oregon Supreme Court by a law firm that won an $18.5 million judgment in 2010 against the Boy Scouts in a case where a Scoutmaster sexually abused a boy.